-EXAMPLE OF HOW TO FILL OUT A TAX CREDITS SCHEDULE FOR CREDITS THAT DO NOT REQUIRE PRE-APPROVAL
+EXAMPLE OF HOW TO FILL OUT A TAX CREDIT SCHEDULE FOR CREDITS THAT DO NOT REQUIRE PRE-APPROVAL

-If receiving the same credit type from multiple entities, you should complete one tax credit schedule for each credit code.
-For the credit generated this tax year, list the Company Name, ID number and % of credit; if applicable.
-If the credit originated with this taxpayer, enter this taxpayer's name and ID# and 100% for the percentage Only enter a certificate number if the Department has provided a letter with your unique certificate number because the credit is preapproved.
+If receiving the same credit type from multiple entities, you must complete one tax credit schedule for each credit code.
+For the credit generated this tax year, list the Company Name and ID number if applicable.
+If the credit originated with this taxpayer, enter this taxpayer's name and ID#.
+Only enter a certificate number if the Department has provided a letter with your unique certificate number because the credit is preapproved.
 Purchased credits and credits received from an allocation should also be included on this schedule.
 If a credit is purchased from a previous year the credit should be claimed as previous year credit.

-1. Credit Code 103 Employer's Jobs Tax Credit t 🗾 103 2.
-Company Name TAXPAYER'S NAME ID Number 12-3456789 Credit Certificate # % of Credit 100.00 Credit Generate this Tax Year ed 45000 3.
-Company Name XYZ LLC ID Number 67-0009876 Credit Certificate # % of Credit Credit Generate ed 3000 4.
-Company Name ABC COMPANY ID Number 57-2233445 Credit Certificate # % of Credit Credit Generate this Tax Year ed 3000 5.
-Company Name ID Number Credit Certificate # % of Credit Credit Generate this Tax Year ed 6.
-Company Name ID Number Credit Certificate # % of Credit Credit Generate this Tax Year ed 7.
-Company Name ID Number Credit Certificate # % of Credit Credit Generate this Tax Year ed 8.
-Total available credit for this tax year (Sum of L ines 2 through 7) 8.
-51000 9.
-Enter the amount assigned to affiliated entities (See Schedule 12) 9.
-10. Enter the amount of the credit sold (only certain redits can be sold; see instructions) 10.
-11. Credit used for this tax year (Only when income e tax is paid by the S Corporation) 11.
-12. Total allocated to owners on Schedule 11 12.
-51000 Credit used on Form IT-CR Credits eligible to be sold that were not sold or (do not include amounts elected to be applied to 13. rs 14.
-15. Potential carryover to next tax year (Line 8 less 15.
+1. Credit Code 103 2.
+Company Name TAXPAYER'S NAME ID Number 12-3456789 orean commune ii Credit Generated this Tax Year ID Number 45000 67-0009876 oreal certificate in Credit Generated this Tax Year ID Number 3000 57-2233445 Credit Generated this Tax Year ID Number 3000 Credit Certificate # Credit Generated this Tax Year ID Number oreal continuate # Credit Generated this Tax Year ID Number oreal certificate ii Credit Generated this Tax Year 8.
+51000 Enter the amount assigned to affiliated entities (See Schedule 13) 9.
+10. Enter the amount of the credit sold (only certain credits can be sold; see instructions) 10.
+Credit used for this tax year (Only when income tax is paid by the S Corporation) (enter on Schedule 4, Line 3) 11.
+12. Total allocated to owners on Schedule 12 12.
+51000 13.
+Credit used on Form IT-CR 14.
+Credits eligible to be sold that were not sold or allocated to owners from previous years (do not include amounts elected to be applied to withholding) 13.
+14. 15.
+Potential carryover to next tax year (Line 8 less Lines 9, 10, 11, 12, 13 plus Line 14) 15.
 0

-EXAMPLE OF HOW TO FILL OUT A TAX CREDITS SCHEDULE FOR CREDITS THAT REQUIRE PRE-APPROVAL
+EXAMPLE OF HOW TO FILL OUT A TAX CREDIT SCHEDULE FOR CREDITS THAT REQUIRE PRE-APPROVAL

-If receiving the same credit type from multiple entities, you should complete one tax credit schedule for each credit code.
-For the credit generated this tax year, list the Company Name, ID number and % of credit; if applicable.
-If the credit originated with this taxpayer, enter this taxpayer's name and ID# and 100% for the percentage Only enter a certificate number if the Department has provided a letter with your unique certificate number because the credit is preapproved.
+If receiving the same credit type from multiple entities, you must complete one tax credit schedule for each credit code.
+For the credit generated this tax year, list the Company Name and ID number if applicable.
+If the credit originated with this taxpayer, enter this taxpayer's name and ID#.
+Only enter a certificate number if the Department has provided a letter with your unique certificate number because the credit is preapproved.
 Purchased credits and credits received from an allocation should also be included on this schedule.
 If a credit is purchased from a previous year the credit should be claimed as previous year credit.